tauren/babel-plugin-console-log/README.md

 This plugin does not make any changes to the actual `console` object.
 It simply provides convenience methods available in your development source files.
-The transformed output simply effects the arguments that are passed to the `console` methods.
+The transformed output effects the aspects such as the arguments that are passed to the `console` methods.

 Thanks to the [meaningful logs plugin](https://github.com/furstenheim/babel-plugin-meaningful-logs) for inspiration!